Zoe Hobbs: Career

 On 2 March 2023, Hobbs lowered the Oceania and NZ all-comers' 100 m records with a time of 11.07 s in the heats of the NZ National Championships in Wellington.
 In the final she ran 10.89 s with a 3.4 m/s tailwind.
 On 11 March, at the Sydney Track Classic, Hobbs officially broke the 11-second barrier with 10.97 s to set new Oceania and Australian all-comers' records.
 Five days later, at the Sir Graeme Douglas International meet in Auckland, she lowered her New Zealand all-comers' record to 11.02 s.

 On 2 July 2023, Hobbs ran 10.96 s in the heats of the Resisprint International in La Chaux-de-Fonds, Switzerland, to again break the Oceania record.
 At the 2023 World Athletics Championships she was tenth fastest overall in the semi-finals of the 100 metres, missing the final by 0.01 s.
 After finishing fourth in the Memorial van Damme in Bruxelles, Belgium, on 8 September, Hobbs was sixth-equal on the 2023 Diamond League points table and qualified for the Diamond League Final held at the Prefontaine Classic in Eugene, Oregon, USA, on 16–17 September, where she placed ninth in 11.18 s.

 On 2 March 2024, Hobbs finished fourth in the final of the women's 60 metres at the 2024 World Athletics Indoor Championships, in an Oceanian record of 7.06 s.
 At the 2024 Summer Olympics she progressed to the semi-finals of the 100 metres.
 On 26 September she competed in the inaugural Athlos professional, female-only, track and field meet at Icahn Stadium in New York City.

 On 22 March 2025 Hobbs finished sixth in the final of the women's 60 metres at the 2025 World Athletics Indoor Championships.
 On 24 June 2025 she broke her own Oceania 100 m record with a time of 10.94 s at the Ostrava Golden Spike, a World Athletics Continental Tour Gold Meeting.
 Hobbs competed in four Diamond League meetings in 2025, finishing third in the Meeting International d’Athlétisme Herculis EBS in Monaco on 11 July and sixth in the 2025 Weltklasse Zürich Diamond League Final on 28 August.

-Hobbs attained a career high 100 m World Ranking of 12th in September 2025 (she was ranked 16th at the end of both the 2023 and 2024 northern hemisphere athletics seasons, having attained a ranking of 13th earlier in both those years).
+Hobbs attained a career high 100 m World Ranking of 12th in September 2025.